 PCM uses evaluations combined with age to determine grade designation.
 PCM conducts academic diagnostics on all students who are enrolling for the first time.
 Following these assessments, students age will be considered.
 These metrics will help to ensure the student is place in the appropriate age grouping and assigned the appropriate grade designation.
+This information is never used to screen a students fit for the PCM program, only to identify the appropriate grade designation for the student.

 Kindergarten: